neilPatel28/Study-of-SLAM/README.md

 The second module handles mapping given a known true pose.
 It builds an occupancy grid map from sensor readings using log-odds updates, accounting for noisy motion and sensor models.

 The third module, currently in progress, combines both — estimating the robot's pose and the map simultaneously with no prior knowledge of either.
-This will use a Rao-Blackwellized Particle Filter (FastSLAM) approach.
+This will use ICP method.

 ## Status